ava-labs/avalanche-docs/docs/overview/getting-started/virtual-machines.md

 VMs communicate with Avalanche over a langauge agnostic request-response protocol known as [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call).
 This allows the VM framework to open a world of endless possibilities to developers, as developers can implement their Dapps using the languages, frameworks, and libraries of their choice.
+Solidity is supported through an EVM compatible VM known as the Subnet-EVM, and custom VMs can be implemented in multiple popular languages like Golang and Rust.

 ## Solidity